Airport Authorities & Landlords

-Dufry has a long-lasting tradition in working together with landlords of larger and smaller airports in emerging and developed markets.
-We provide landlords with our expertise on how to best develop retail space and how to maximize revenues, independently from the size of a given project.
+Dufry has a long-standing tradition of partnering with landlords in different operations, be they large or small, in emerging or developed markets, at airports or seaports, border shops, railway stations or on cruise lines and ferries.
 Recent examples of refurbishments and expansions of our shops confirm the value of coordinated strategies.
-Projects developed at the airports of Milan, Madrid, Athens, Phnom Penh, Siem Reap, São Paulo, Brasília, London Heathrow or Zurich are a few examples on how Dufry and landlords can work together on the structuring of passenger flows, improving appearance of commercial space and expanding retail offering to considerably increase sales.
+Projects developed at the airports of Spain, Sweden, Jordan, Antalya, Casablanca and Buenos Aires are a few examples of how Dufry and landlords can work together on the structuring of passenger flows, improving the appearance of commercial space and expanding retail offerings to considerably increase sales.

 Dufry’s New Generation Store – up and running